 Typically the breakfast menu comes with the following features:

-- Though in some high-end restaurants and large hotels the prices of breakfast items could be costly, but generally the breakfast menu offer food at reasonable price.
+- Though in some high-end restaurants and large hotels, the prices of breakfast items could be costly, but generally the breakfast menu offers food at reasonable price.

 - Most of the breakfast items offered by the breakfast menu are prepared after the order has been taken.

-- The breakfast menu always required skilled chefs since the foods are to be cooked quickly.
+- The breakfast menu always requires skilled chefs since the foods are to be cooked quickly.

-- American Service is mainly followed for Breakfast service where waiter/waitresses takes the order and serves it to the guest table.
+- American Service is mainly followed for Breakfast service where waiter/waitress takes the order and serves it to the guest table.